nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 --------------------------------------------------------------------------------------------------------------------

 ## **Purpose of this guide**
-This guide is made to help developers understand how McGymmy works.
+This guide is made to help developers understand how McGymmy (MG) works.
 One of the major goals is to centralise all the jimmy.mcgymmy documentation within McGymmy itself.
 Another major goal is to better help developers extend McGymmy to improve on its features.